JakeSteam/blog-history/_posts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 ### Official LEGO easter eggs

 Junkbot clearly has fans within LEGO too, since it continues to pop up in odd little places now and then.
-These two sets are explicitly mentioned in a "Bits N' Bricks" podcast, there may be others out there!
+The first two sets are explicitly mentioned in a "Bits N' Bricks" podcast, with the third being added as recently as 2025!

 > The little bot Junkbot, or references to it, have popped up in a Ninjago theme set and the Haunted House set as well[^podcast-transcript]